Friends of missing Katy Perry songwriter fear someone is holding her captive

 Friends of missing Katy Perry songwriter Camela Leierth-Segura fear someone is holding her captive

-The 48-year-old Swedish-born songwriter and model was last seen in the Beverly Hills area back on 29 June
+The 48-year-old Swedish-born songwriter and model was last seen in the Beverly Hills area on 29 June

 A songwriter and model who co-wrote one of Katy Perry’s hit songs has mysteriously vanished and her loved ones fear someone is holding her captive.

-Swedish-born Camela Leierth-Segura, 48, was last seen in the Beverly Hills area back on 29 June, according to the California Department of Justice’s missing persons page.
+The last time Swedish-born Camela Leierth-Segura, 48, was last seen or heard from was on 29 June in the Beverly Hills area, according to the California Department of Justice’s missing persons page.

 Her longtime friend Cecilia Foss told The Independent that it’s not like her to just vanish without a trace and the fact that her beloved 19-year-old cat Morris is also missing has made it even more of a mystery.

-“My worst fear is that someone has her, and is hurting her,” Ms Foss said, adding that Ms Leierth-Segura is not someone who would just disappear for seven weeks without responding to anyone.
+“My worst fear is that someone has her, and is hurting her,” Ms Foss said about her friend who she added is not someone who would just disappear for seven weeks without responding to anyone.

 “If she was going for a drive to clear her head, I get it,” Ms Foss said.
 “But it’s been seven weeks.
 And no one has heard from her.
 Nobody goes for a seven-week drive.”

-Ms Leierth-Segura had already been missing for several weeks before her friends and family put the pieces together.

-“She was always so busy with projects but when 10, 20, 50 of us discovered none of us had heard from her, we got really worried,” Foss said.
+But when several of the friends realized that nobody had heard from her, they became worried, Ms Foss said.

-She said their friend Liz Montgomery, who was also alerted by Leierth-Segura’s sister, called for a welfare check and police responded to her last known address in Beverly Hills where the landlord informed them she had been evicted.
+Another longtime friend Liz Montgomery was alerted by Ms Leierth-Segura’s sister in Sweden, which prompted her to call for a welfare check.

+Police responded to her last known address in Beverly Hills where the landlord informed them she had been evicted.

+“She had mentioned it to all of us that she was having trouble; Covid definitely was not helpful for her because she’s a musician, model, actress, all that stuff,” Ms Montgomery previously told The Los Angeles Times.
+“And there was no money coming in.”

 Neighbours told local news they hadn’t seen her in weeks.
-The usually well-tended plants on her balcony are now dead.
+The usually well-tended plants on her balcony had died.
 There was no sign of her cat or her 2010 Ford Fusion with California plate 6KZJ725.

-Foss said Ms Leierth-Segura had struggled after the pandemic hindered her ability to get modeling and acting work.

-She had issues in the past with her landlord about rent, Foss said.
-But added that her friend knew many people she could have asked to stay with.

-Ms Montgomery filed a missing person report and has been in close contact with her family in Sweden.

-“They are devastated and overwhelmed,” Ms Foss said.
-“With them there and Camela here, I think it’s just very hard for her family to even comprehend that she is missing.”
+It is not clear when exactly she was evicted or where she was staying afterwards.

 Ms Leierth-Segura’s last text message was sent on 29 June, and her Ford Fusion car was last seen on police cameras leaving Beverly Hills the following afternoon, 30 June.
-But it’s not clear who was driving the vehicle.
+But it’s not clear who was driving the vehicle, which has not been seen since.

-“She had mentioned it to all of us that she was having trouble; Covid definitely was not helpful for her because she’s a musician, model, actress, all that stuff,” Ms Montgomery told The Los Angeles Times.
-“And there was no money coming in.”

-It is not clear when exactly she was evicted or where she was staying afterwards.
+Ms Montgomery filed a missing persons report with the Beverly Hills Police and has been in close contact with her family in Sweden.

+“They are devastated and overwhelmed,” said Ms Foss, who is in contact with Montgomery every day.
+“With Camela here and her family in Sweden, it’s hard.
+I think it’s hard for them to even comprehend that she is missing.”

+Ms Foss said her friend has had issues in the past with her landlord about rent.
+But added that she knew many people she could have asked to stay with before ever thinking of going off the grid or living in her car.

+Ms Foss and Ms Leierth-Segura met while working in the modeling industry in New York City.
+They found common ground being from Scandinavian countries, Ms Foss from Norway and Ms Leierth-Segura from Sweden.

+Both have kept busy lives, but always manage to catch up every few weeks or months over tea.
+Ms Leierth-Segura has a passion for writing music and treats her cat Morris as her child, her friend said.

+The friends are workinf closely with police and Ms Leierth-Segura’s family in their effort to find her.

-In an Instagram post, Ms Montgomery also urged for help in tracking down the missing woman.
+In an Instagram post, Ms Montgomery urged for help from the public.

-“This is a personal friend of mine.
-A best friend.
-People are asking so, YES!
-PLEASE SHARE - HELP NEEDED!
-My dear friend of over 25 years is missing.
-LAST SEEN IN BEVERLY HILLS ON JUNE 29,2023,” she wrote.

-“We are extremely worried about her safety, and despite our best efforts, the local authorities have not been able to locate her.
-If you have any information, even the smallest detail can help, please reach out immediately.”
+“We are extremely worried about her safety, and despite our best efforts, the local authorities have not been able to locate her,” Montgomery wrote.

-She added: “She means the world to us and time is of the essence.
-Her family in Sweden is pleading for your assistance.
-PLEASE spread the word, SHARE this post, and help us bring Camela home safely.
-Thank you for your support and assistance in this critical matter.”
+“She means the world to us and time is of the essence.
+Her family in Sweden is pleading for your assistance.”

-“I’d like to think that nothing bad happened, but do I think something bad happened?
-Yeah,” she said.

 A GoFundMe has been created by her sister Lisa and loved ones are hoping money will help bring in information to find her.